Giveth/giveth-wiki/wiki/governance/jobs.md

  * Squash bugs

 **(20%) Represent the development team to the world**

  * Attend weekly community calls to give an update on development progress and hear others’ updates
  * Monitor and participate in the Discord dev channel
  * Interested in being even more public?
 It’s not a requirement for this role, but let us know if this is something you’re interested in.

+For this role we are seeking a talented full stack engineer with at least 3 years combined experience building both Web 2 and Web 3 applications.
+Ideally you are someone who is organized, has strong conversational English, and has a track record of successfully managing and executing projects remotely.
+We are dedicated to building systems that appreciate value creation in the care work and stewardship of Public Goods which is currently under appreciated.
+Giveth is the critical interface that allows the legacy world to connect to the blockchain revolution that can value this important work and make it regenerative.
+Do you want to join our international team of changemakers and help us get there?
+Please send your resume or Curriculum Vitae (CV) and a cover letter telling us why you are a good fit to [info@giveth.io](mailto:info@giveth.io) with the subject header “Giveth Full Stack Engineer” by September 23rd.
+We plan to have a decision by September 30th and will start scheduling interviews right away, so do not delay!
+This is a full-time position starting at $2500-$3500/mo (paid in cryptocurrency, range dependent on the cost of living in your area) for the first 2 months to launch the DApp, after that we will make a longer term agreement.